Are Ants Just a Nuisance, or Can They Actually Damage My Home?

 Ants in your home can cause some damage.

-While they aren't as big a threat as termites, carpenter ants can tear up wood frames.
-As their colonies increase in size, they can push through the wood, weakening and damaging it.
+While they aren't as significant a threat as termites, carpenter ants can tear up wood frames.
+As their colonies grow larger, they can push through the wood, weakening and damaging it.

-This can cause a lot of costly damage to your home.
+This can cause significant damage to your home.

 In addition, ants can ruin food and contaminate surfaces, causing even more safety issues and pocketbook issues.